tfrench/example-agents-project/README.md

 ## Architecture

 The application follows a standard service architecture that is (on the way to being) setup to be highly-available and scalable.
 At the core is a FastAPI server that handles the API requests from Slack and orchestrates the agent.
 We use PostgreSQL as the main persistent store and Redis as a cache.
 The agent state is checkpointed and stored in PostgreSQL (across restarts or workers).
-We use nginx as a load balancer, and uvicorn as a production-ready server configured with two workers.
+I used nginx as a load balancer and uvicorn as a production-ready server configured with two workers.
 For deployment, the services are containerised and run in Docker Compose.

 - **Load Balancer**: Nginx to distribute traffic and improve reliability (although only a single API instance is running in the compose file).
 - **FastAPI Server**: API server running with two replicas of uvicorn workers for handling API requests.
 Written using asynchronous code forhigh performance and throughput.